outergroup/vexpr/README.md

 Built-in `Vexpr` transformations include:

 - **Vectorization:** Given a human-written expression, return an equivalent expression that uses parallel, vectorized operations.
-The primary use case for Vexpr's vectorization is when writing "wide" compositional expressions, i.e. expressions with multiple parallel branches with similar operations occurring on those branches.
+The primary use case for Vexpr's vectorization is when writing "wide" compositional expressions, i.e. expressions with multiple parallel tree branches with similar operations occurring on those branches.
 In these scenarios, Vexpr makes it possible to write the code in a readable, compositional way without giving up the performance benefits of vectorized code.
 Compositionality creates opportunities for library development.
 - **Partial evaluation:** Given an expression and some of its inputs, return a new partially evaluated expression.
 Partial evaluation enables you to write code that is flexible to more use cases.
 If you have a function `f(a,b)`, some of your users may want to hold `a` constant and try many different `b` values, while other users may want to hold `b` constant.
 When you express your `f` as a `Vexpr` object, it is automatically optimized to both of these scenarios.